2.4. TensorIR: Tensor Program Abstraction Case Study

 2.4.6.2.
 Generate TensorIR code using Tensor Expression

-Tensor expression (te) is a domain-specific language that describes a sequence of computations via an expression like API.
+Tensor expression (te) is a domain-specific language that describes a sequence of computations via an expression-like API.

 from tvm import te